ethereum-attestation-service/eas-contracts/README.md

 Much like Ethereum is the base layer for Dapps and smart contracts, EAS is the base layer for attestations.
 What is an EAS attestation?
 An EAS attestation can be anyone or anything attesting to anything or anyone about anything.
 Whether it’s a person attesting to a positive experience they had at a restaurant, a KYC service attesting to someone’s identity, someone attesting a vote to a presidential candidate, or a cell phone verification company attesting to you having a unique cell phone number.
 Any possible service you imagine can be built, and all connect using EAS as the base layer.

 EAS is made up of two very simple smart contracts.
-The base EAS contract which allows anyone in the world to make and record an attestation, as well as an attestation object (aka attestation type) registry contract that allows anyone to register a new attestation object (type).
+The base EAS contract which allows anyone in the world to make and record an attestation, as well as an attestation schema registry contract that allows anyone to register a new attestation schema.

 ## Deployments